-All forms of myositis involve chronic muscle inflammation.
-This almost always results in muscle weakness, frequent falling, swollen feet and legs and muscular and joint pain.
-Early signs of the condition include:
+While each myositis condition has its own unique characteristics and treatments, all of them involve chronic muscle inflammation.
+This inflammation usually results in muscle fatigue and weakness, frequent falling, swelling of the feet and legs, and muscular and joint pain.

 - Difficulty climbing stairs